Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 !ArenaConfig
 arenas:
   0: !Arena
-    pass_mark: 0
+    timeLimit: 100
-    t: 250
+    passMark: 0
     items:
     - !Item
       name: Agent
       positions:
       - !Vector3 {x: 10, y: 0, z: 20}
       rotations: [90]

     - !Item
       name: SignBoard
-      positions: # note that the positions, rotations, and sizes parameters must be of the same length
+      positions: # Note that the positions, rotations, and sizes parameters must be of the same length
       # ...(i.e. if there are 5 positions, there must be 5 rotations and 5 sizes).
       - !Vector3 {x: 20, y: 0, z: 8}
       - !Vector3 {x: 20, y: 0, z: 14}